Ask Slashdot: How Are You Responding To Cloudbleed?

 Some responses (Score:2)

-I avoid the cloud like the plague (Score:2)
+I avoid the cloud like the plague (Score:1)

 Re: (Score:2)